 Face-to-face meetings are essential so you’ll need to set aside ‘pandemic-friendly’ meeting space.
 The enclosed conference rooms are out.
 Close-quarters meetings are not recommended at this time.

 Brochures, product cut-sheets, promotional literature, and any audio/visual items that do not support your main objective should be dispensed with, along with their stands, storage cabinets, etc. Replace these with a QR code that affords access to all of the promotional items.

 Edible Gifts and Hospitality Setups

 Due to the pandemic, most people do not feel comfortable with food service.
-You may want to reconsider hospitality and food giveaways or tchotchkes.
+You may want to reconsider hospitality and food giveaways.
 Prepackaged items and bottled water or other drinks may be more appropriate.

 While you may want to have seating for discussions or presentations and demos, I recommend against lounge furniture that may entice visitors to linger in your space – limited as it is.

 When selecting booth staff consider who will best serve the needs of both the company and the attendees.
 Bring your A-team and leave the rest behind.
 Bring your top-notch selling people mixed with product specialists.
-Have others at the ready for scheduled meeting via a virtual link.
+Have others ready for scheduled meetings via a virtual link.

 Heavy and Cumbersome Equipment and Components